Get

 Blue tick beagles in a cage

-Image Credit; Cody Thane Prater, Shutterstock
+Image by; Cody Thane Prater, Shutterstock

-4. Beagles have a very good sense of smell.
+4. Beagles have a very good sense of smell

 Beagles have a significant sense of smell, which is one reason they’ve remained so popular throughout their history.
 This sense of smell allows them to hunt rabbits and other small game with ease.
 However, it also increases their likelihood of wandering off.

-5. Blue Tick Beagles aren’t all that different from other Beagles.
+5. Blue Tick Beagles aren’t all that different from other Beagles

 While they do look a little different, these dogs are not all that different from your usual Beagle.
 They have the same temperament and other characteristics.

-Dogster_Website dividers_v1_Jan 18 2024-01-TESTDo Blue Tick Beagles Make a Good Pet?
+Do Blue Tick Beagles Make a Good Pet?

 Blue Tick Beagles can make great pets for the right family.
-These dogs are very friendly and sociable, even with children.
+These dogs are very friendly, and sociable, even with children.
 While they do need some socialization, they aren’t aggressive in the least.
 In fact, some may describe them as a little too friendly.

 They also don’t have tons of energy.
 They can live in just about any environment, including apartments, as long as they receive enough exercise.
 However, a secure yard can be helpful.
 You cannot let them off leash, as they have a tendency to wander and follow their nose.

 Beagles don’t have high grooming needs, either.
 They may need regular brushing to help keep their shedding in control, though, as they often shed quite a bit.
 Beagles are vocal dogs and may howl or bark when excited or communicating.
-This is a natural trait, but it’s essential to consider your living situation and neighbors if excessive barking could be an issue.
+This is a natural trait, but it is essential to consider your living situation and neighbors if excessive barking could be an issue.

 Like all dogs, owning a Blue Tick Beagle is a commitment.
 However, they tend to make very good family dogs for those with kids.